FAQ

 How long does integration take?

-Single agent with the SDK: hours.
+Single system with the SDK: hours.
 Fleet instrumentation: weeks, not months.
-If your agent can talk HTTP, it is ready to participate.
+If your system can talk HTTP, it is ready to participate.

 What happens if AGLedger is unavailable?

-Agents are not blocked.
-AGLedger is a record-keeping layer, not an execution gate.
-If AGLedger is down, agents continue operating.
+Automated systems are not blocked.
+AGLedger itself is a record-keeping layer, not an execution gate — if it is down, the systems calling it keep operating.
+(If you want a hard stop before a consequential action, you put your own gate in front of it; fail-closed is a policy you set at that gate, not something AGLedger does — see /enforcement.)
 PostgreSQL is the single dependency — standard HA (streaming replication, Aurora/RDS) applies.
 The append-only chain means no data loss on restart.

 Where does my data live?

 In your infrastructure.
-AGLedger is self-hosted — your records live in your PostgreSQL 17+ database, in the region you choose.
-We never see your data.
-Export your full chain anytime in JSON, CSV, or NDJSON.
+AGLedger is self-hosted — records live in your PostgreSQL 17+ database, in the region you choose.
+AGLedger LLC never sees your data.
+Export your full chain anytime in JSON, CSV, NDJSON, OCSF v1.4.0, or DSSE bundle format.

 Can AGLedger run air-gapped?

 Yes.
-AGLedger supports fully disconnected operation with no phone-home licensing.
+Fully disconnected operation with no phone-home licensing.
 Licenses are validated using Ed25519 signatures and never require outbound connectivity.
+The install bundle, container images, and SDKs are all redistributable through internal mirrors.

 What are the cryptographic guarantees?